Relax in this small Ventura County town known for its pink sunsets

 The word “Ojai” is Chumash for “nest.”
 No surprise there, because when you visit this Ventura County town—tucked in the valley of the Topatopa Mountains at the southern edge of the Los Padres National Forest—you definitely feel like you’ve found a comfortable refuge.

-Wherever you stay, you’ll want to wander the mile-long strip of shops and restaurants dotting downtown’s Ojai Avenue.
+There’s a good mix of outdoorsy and more city-focused things to do here.
+To get some serious steps in, take on the Ojai Valley Trail, a 9-mile trail that runs parallel to Highway 33 and stretches from Ojai all the way to West Ventura.
+Or simply wander the mile-long strip of shops and restaurants dotting downtown’s Ojai Avenue.
 Pick up cute local handcrafted goods, candles, or a pun-perfect “Oh, hi” T-shirt at Summer Camp.
 Stop in at Beacon Coffee for sustainably sourced and reasonably priced oat milk lattes and peruse the adjacent craft and handmade goods shop, Cattywampus Crafts.
 Then walk a couple blocks off Ojai Avenue for Bart’s Books, the largest independently owned outdoor bookstore in the country.

 Ojai Valley’s Mediterranean climate makes for a variety of produce, including grapes and olives, so that means there’s no shortage of good wine and food, too.
 Start with Ojai Olive Oil, a third-generation family-owned certified organic olive farm that offers oils and balsamic vinegars in its tasting room.
 For more locally sourced cuisine, go to The Nest of Ojai, with its Instagram-ready salads, sandwiches, and cocktails.
 Or try longtime favorite Farmer and the Cook, beloved for its baked goods, smoothies, and pizza.
-AZU Restaurant & Bar offers California-style global cuisine—like a pesto-accented paella, braised short rib tacos, and creamy cotija polenta—paired with locally made beers from sister company Ojai Valley Brewery.
+Rory’s Place—helmed by a pair of Ojai-native sisters, Rory and Maeve McAuliffe—showcases local bounty, resulting in a menu filled with oysters, salads, and such standouts as grilled swordfish and heritage pork chops (if you visit mid-week, don’t miss their Wednesday night fish ‘n’ chips special).
+Looking to sample some hometown craft beer or wine?
+Look no further than Ojai Valley Brewery & Winery, where kids and dogs are welcome and games, live weekend music, and Wednesday BBQ nights have made it a local staple.

 The Central Coast is wine country, of course, and Topa Mountain Winery is a must-see, thanks to its expansive grounds and scenic mountain views.
 The dog- and kid-friendly winery opens up to the Ojai Valley Trail and, on most weekend evenings, hosts live music and food trucks.
 It’s also a great place to catch the town’s best daily view: the Ojai “Pink Moment,” a breathtaking watercolor sunset phenomenon resulting in the shadow of the setting sun casting down on bluffs of the Topatopa Mountains.